Abhi47-kr/Layoff-Data-Analysis/README.md

 WHERE Ranking <= 5;
 ```

-These are just some of the SQL queries used in the analysis; the full set of queries can be found in the attached SQL query file.
+These are just some of the SQL queries used in the analysis; the full set of queries can be found in the attached EDA SQL query script file.

 ## CONCLUSION